phiresky/procedural-cities/ausarbeitung.md

 ### Geographical maps (Elevation maps, Land/water/vegetation maps)

 Water map
-~ Water is seen as an obstacle.
-The modeling system works around this, or in some cases builds bridges.
+~ Water is seen as an obstacle, no buildings are allowed here.
+Streets are build around water in most cases, sometimes a bridge crossing the water is built.

 Elevation map
 ~ Terrain.
 Real streets are often aligned to the terrain map to minimize slope.
 Too high slopes mean no In some cases this is taken from real world data, in some it is procedurally generated using noise [@sec:noise;@_terragen] or other methods